-PDFpenPro is a macOS-only PDF editor that's been available for the Mac for many years.
+PDFpenPro is a macOS-only PDF editor that's been available for many years.
 It's also available in a less expensive version with fewer editing options.
-(That version, PDFpen is available for the Mac as well iOS devices.)
+(That version, PDFpen, is available for iOS devices as well as Macs.)

 PDFpenPro is a standout for Mac users thanks to its solid features, not the least of which is an excellent OCR engine.
 With full PDF-document editing, you can make changes to text and replace images in PDF documents.
 Additionally, you can create PDFs from scratch, create or edit forms, and create tables of contents for your PDF documents.

 You'd expect Adobe Acrobat Pro DC to be great because it comes from Adobe, the birthplace of the portable document format.
-(Yup, that's what PDF stands for.)
-And to some extent, this full-service PDF-editing application meets that expectation.
+To some extent, this full-service PDF-editing application meets that expectation.

 It's also easy to edit images and text in documents you haven't scanned.
 I was able to make changes to everything with zero issues.

-PDFescape is a basic, web-based PDF-editing and -annotation program you can use for free to work on PDF documents that are smaller than either 10MB or 50 pages (whichever is greater.
+PDFescape is a basic, web-based PDF-editing and -annotation program you can use for free to work on PDF documents that are smaller than either 10MB or 100 pages, whichever is greater.
 (PDFescape used to limit you to 50 pages, so the higher limit is a welcome change.)
-If you need to edit larger files, you can get the paid account for $36 a year.
+If you need to edit larger files, you can upgrade to a premium account for $36 a year.
 There's also an "ultimate" plan for $72 per year.

 Accessible through any modern web browser, PDFescape offers no OCR capabilities like PDF Candy does.
 But PDFescape's annotation tools are easy to use.
 You'll find a pretty solid set of standard annotation tools that can easily add, highlight and strike through text; insert notes; and otherwise mark up the pages of your PDF file.
 Using the web app's insert tools, you can also add new images and text to a document, white-out text, and add web links and form fields.